CODECHECK community workflow for codecheckers

 Codechecker tasks - short version

 Before you start, an author created a pre-producible workflow: all data and code, plus a README file detailing the content, a manifest file detailing the output in the CODECHECK configuration file specification, and a license file; this is ideally bundled in a single repository or archive file and accompanied by a (pre-published) paper.
-The author then created a new issue in the CODECHECK register to request a new community CODECHECK.
+The author or editor then created a new issue in the CODECHECK register to start a new community CODECHECK.
 Now it’s your turn.

-- Accept codechecking invitation by commenting on the issue
+- Accept codechecking invitation

-- Notify the editor in the GitHub issue about the completion
+- Notify the editor about the completion

 Codechecker tasks - extended version